booskit-codes/sharex-php-gallery/README.md

    ```
 2. Configure your web server (e.g., Nginx or Apache) to handle subdomains correctly.
 3. Set up a database for image management and authentication.
-4. Update configuration files with your domain and database details.
+4. Update configuration files with your domain details.
 5. Deploy the script to your server.

 ## ShareX Configuration